pranto113015/Repo-of-learning-syllabus/JavaScript_Basic.md

 - Browser Object Model | Create a Clock
 - best practices for javascript coding
 - how to handle error in JavaScript (part-1)
+- how to handle error in JavaScript (part-2) throw
 -